jaimii/BetterTridentsForKompass/README.md

 Ranged damage is based on range, max 11

+Melee attack range is increased to 5.0 blocks.

 NOTE : Tooltip damage, the one shown in your inventory, is broken.
 It won't fetch the real damage but rather the one of that item in the game code, from what I understood.
 So it will show 9, but deal the above values.